top of page

 Thomas (Tom) Adolphus Trollope, brother, circa early 1880s.

-Sir John Anthony Cecil Tilley (by Walter Stoneman, bromide print, 1919, attributed), British ambassador to Japan and Brazil, son of Sir John Tilley and Trollope's godson.
+Sir John Anthony Cecil Tilley (by Walter Stoneman, bromide print, 1919), British ambassador to Japan and Brazil, son of Sir John Tilley and Trollope's godson.
+Attributed.

-Sir John Trollope,1st Baron Kesteven (by Joseph Brown, published by Bailey & Co., after a photograph by Southwell Bros., stipple engraving, 2 January 1865, attributed), Trollope's second cousin and hunting partner.
+Sir John Trollope,1st Baron Kesteven (by Joseph Brown, published by Bailey & Co., after a photograph by Southwell Bros., stipple engraving, 2 January 1865), Trollope's second cousin and hunting partner.
+Attributed.

 Trollope, circa 1860.